Scenarios ↑ Back to top

-The same can be observed with the Memory Card options:
+The same can be observed with Memory Card options.

 In the Full Frame DSLR Kit example, No Selection has been included in the Memory Card Component in both Scenarios.
 This allows customers to skip the (optional) Memory Card Component without choosing an option.

-As the count of Components, Component Options, or dependencies increases, the process of splitting up product/variation selections into valid combination sets can become quite tedious.
-To make things easier, the extension allows you to focus on fewer Components and fewer dependency relationships at a time, by allowing you to mask Components when defining Scenario matching conditions.
+As the count of Components, Component Options, or dependencies increases, the process of defining valid configuration states with Scenarios can become quite tedious.
+To make things easier, the extension allows you to focus on fewer Components (and fewer dependency relationships) at a time, by allowing you to ignore some Components and define partial states.

 Consider a Composite Product with the following simple structure:

 |Component 2||Products A, B & C|

 The following dependencies exist: